bandzoogle/zooglerails-dev-box/README.md

+# Warning: this box is deprecated.
+Use the one in `zooglerails` project instead.
+Check https://github.com/bandzoogle/zooglerails/wiki/Using%20Vagrant%20for%20local%20development

 # zooglerails-dev-box

 This is a [Vagrant](http://www.vagrantup.com/) box for setting up a Bandzoogle development box.
 It includes MySQL and other needed dependencies.